slyoldfox/c300x-controller/README.md

 * Exposes the voicemail videoclips
 * Display the videoclip
 * Send MQTT messages for openwebnet events and intercom status
-* WebRTC bundle with embedded SIP client and SDP socket server
+* WebRTC bundle with embedded SIP client and RTSP server
+* Homekit bundle with support for locks, voicemail and muting intercom, doorbell
+* HKSV (Homekit Secure Video) recordings on doorbell events and motion events

 ## Handlers